Connect SlateDB to S3

 Check the results

-Section titled “Check the results”Now’ let’s check the root of the bucket:
+Section titled “Check the results”Now’ let’s check the database path in the bucket: